acheeseye/ai-playing-checkers/README.md

 - Fixed an issue where `NeuralNetwork` would initialize new weights per board evaluation instead of using the previous ones.
 - [ ] TODO: Might need testing for above to be sure.
 - Timing done in `NeuralNetwork_main.cpp` for average BEF/sec and BEF/15 sec: averaging around 700~900 BEF per second (that's OK??)
+- `NeuralNetwork_main.cpp` now also tests the timing for a six layer >10,000 weights `NeuralNetwork` and prints the related calculations (requirements 1 & 2 fulfilled for PROJ2 deliverables).
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)